zingbretsenucb/w205-spring-17-labs-exercises/lab_2/Lab2.md

 1. Launch an instance of UCB W205 Spring 2016, **make note of what zone it is placed into**

   a.
+You will need to use an instance with at least 4 GiB of memory since Postgres and Hadoop use more memeory than is avaliable on smaller instances.

+  b.
 If the instance starts in US-East-1A, that is where we need an EBS volume.
 If it starts in US-East-1B, then the EBS volume will need to be created there.

-  b. **Important:** Once you decide what zone you will create your EBS volume in, **ALWAYS** launch your EC2 instances into that zone.
+  c. **Important:** Once you decide what zone you will create your EBS volume in, **ALWAYS** launch your EC2 instances into that zone.

-  c.
+  d.
 Before launching your instance, you need to modify the security rules.
 This will allow you to access the Hadoop and Spark web interfaces.

     - Create the following open TCP ports on `0.0.0.0/0`  (all ip addresses, in practice you will want to limit this to as neccessary)